crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ========================================

 Crawl dungeons are determined by a "seed" number used to initialise the game's random number generator.
-If you initialise the game with the same seed, you will (within certain parameters) get the same dungeon.
+If you initialise the game, keeping the game version constant, then the same seed should (within certain parameters) lead to the same dungeon.
 In offline games you can view your game's seed with '?V' as well as in a character file; in online games you normally must finish a game in order to see the game's seed.
 There are two seeded modes:

 Without dungeon pregeneration ('pregen_dungeon = false')
   If dungeon pregeneration is turned off (the default), every game with the same seed will have at least the same initial dungeon level and temple layout.
 However, the order in which you explore levels after the first one can lead to multiple possible dungeon layouts, depending on your choices.
+This is implicitly how dungeon generation always worked before version 0.23.

 With dungeon pregeneration ('pregen_dungeon = true')
   If dungeon pregeneration is turned on, the entire connected dungeon will be determined by the game seed.
 Portal vaults and chaotic zones such as the abyss are not guaranteed to be the same, though.

-To set a game seed, use the 'game_seed' option, or the '-seed' command line option.
+To set a game seed, use the 'game_seed' rc file option, or the '-seed' command line option.

+If you find that the same seed generates distinct parts of a dungeon on the same or different devices, please report it as a bug.
+However, keep in mind that upgrading your save game between multiple versions of crawl, or traversing dungeon levels in different orders, will naturally lead to seed divergence.

 Further Help
 ========================================